What is an indictment? Here’s what Donald Trump is facing

 What happens next?

-“For regular people, when you voluntarily surrender, at about eight or nine in the morning, an agent who is in charge of the case takes the defendant into custody.
-The pretrial services department does a full and complete history of the defendant for the three PM arraignment,” he said.

-“During that period the defendant sits in a jail cell for the four or five hours, awaiting the appearance,” he added.
-“I don’t know whether the same is going to be true for Mr Trump but for regular people that is the way it works.”
+Mr Trump will surrender to federal authorities on Tuesday before appearing in court for his arraignment.
+It is unlikely that he will be in handcuffs or have his mugshot taken.

-Much like Mr Trump’s New York City court appearance, there’s likely to be a large media presence and possibly protesters and Trump supporters at the courthouse.
+Much like Mr Trump’s New York City court appearance, there is expected to be a large media presence and possibly protesters and Trump supporters at the courthouse.
+MAGA loyalists Kari Lake and Laura Loomer, the Proud Boys and at least one Capitol rioter (named Baked Alaska) have all voiced plans to descend on Miami in support of the former president.

 The Secret Service started meeting with federal court marshals and Miami Police on Friday morning regarding the security for the event.
 In New York, the courthouse was shut down to be inspected by the Secret Service and there was also a large impact on the traffic on the way from the airport to the court.